gregorio-project/hyphen-la/doc/classical-hyphenation.md

 #### Source

-Max Niedermann: *Phonétique historique du latin*, Paris 1940.
+Max Niedermann, *Phonétique historique du latin*, Paris 1940.

 The book is in the public domain in all countries but France, in which this document can be considered with the quote exception to *droit d’auteur*.